 White Valentine’s Day: The Rich Japanese History

 White Day was initially called Marshmallow Day and was introduced in 1977.
-A Japanese confectionery store, Ishimuramanseido, invented this holiday.
+A Japanese confectionery store invented this holiday.
 Its executive, Zengo Ishimura, was flipping through a women’s magazine for inspiration when he came across a particular letter from a lady.
 It read:

 It’s not really fair that men get chocolate from women on Valentine’s Day, but they don’t return the favour.
 Why don’t they give us something?
 A handkerchief, candy, even marshmallows…

 The market standardised Marshmallow Day to White Day and commercialised it.
-Soon, people accepted white chocolates and other tangibles as other White Day gifts.
+Soon, people accepted white chocolates and other tangible items as White Day gifts.

 White Valentine’s Day: 5 White-Themed Gifts